Biden to convene a summit of democracies in December

 Even as the pandemic raged in the early months of Biden’s presidency, the administration hoped to hold the summit in person sometime in 2021.
 But with the delta variant now fueling a new infection surge in the United States, and a slow pace of vaccination persisting around the world, the summit has been turned into a virtual event this year, with a plan to invite leaders in person for a second gathering in 2022.

-“Both summits will bring together heads of state, civil society, philanthropy, and the private sector,” a draft of the White House announcement reads, to “speak honestly about the challenges facing democracy so as to collectively strengthen the foundation for democratic renewal.”
+“Both summits will bring together heads of state, civil society, philanthropy, and the private sector,” the White House announcement said, to “speak honestly about the challenges facing democracy so as to collectively strengthen the foundation for democratic renewal.”

 On his European trip, which was capped by a summit with Putin, Biden said he wanted to prove that democracies can deliver better results for their people than autocracies, despite the sometimes slow and messy process of reaching compromise.